 I'm always looking for the rare moment...

-Let me point out the faults that I don’t care about: The hair has backlit stragglers, The exposure is slightly clipped above her forehead.
-The concealer on the nose is well past it’s sell-by date.
-(It’s been on for nearly 2 hours).
+Let me point out the faults for which I do not care: The hair has back lit stragglers, The exposure is very slightly clipped above her forehead.
+The concealer on the nose is well past it's sell-by date.
+(It's been on for nearly 2 hours).
 Cody looks like she has been working really hard for us, and that is oh! so true.
 The hand partially covers the sapphire key pendant.
 The collar on the shirt has collapsed.
 But when the assistant handed her the coffee, she took it, raised her arm to rub her neck and I snatched this frame.
 Her gaze is honest and authentic.
 And, oh so lovely!

 I hope you enjoy viewing the image - Colin

-Cody – Outside the studio – London, UK
+Cody Cataluffi - Outside the studio - London, UK

 Pixel Peepers' Notes & Newbie Hints & Tips:

 Sony A7R III FE85mm 1.4GM @ f2 1/250 sec - ISO100 - Handheld - Cropped